jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/iron-icons/README.md

 ##&lt;iron-icons&gt;

-`iron-icons` is a utitliy import that includes the definition for the `iron-icon` element, `iron-iconset-svg` element, as well as an import for the default icon set.
+`iron-icons` is a utility import that includes the definition for the `iron-icon` element, `iron-iconset-svg` element, as well as an import for the default icon set.

 The `iron-icons` directory also includes imports for additional icon sets that can be loaded into your project.